 6. Stacked smoothie

 For the Fourth, we’re turning to plant-based milk brand Silk for a stacked red, white, and blue smoothie recipe.
 The first layer is ruby red and made from a blend of frozen strawberries and pomegranate juice.
 In the middle sits the white, banana, and almond milk layer.
 To top it off, the blue layer gets its hue from a blend of blueberries and more almond milk.
-Grab a paper straw because it’s party time.
+Grab a reusable straw because it’s party time.

 7. Poptail party